Exports

 Design exports for your audience.
 A guide for humans differs from a bundle for other Flints.
 Consider who will consume the export.

-Use depth intentionally. depth: 1 creates focused exports with only listed notes. depth: -1 captures everything but can include more than expected.
+Use depth intentionally. export-depth: 1 creates focused exports with only listed notes. export-depth: -1 captures everything but can include more than expected.

-Keep manifests updated.
-When you add notes to a documentation series, remember to add them to the relevant export manifest.
+Keep export documents updated.
+When you add notes to a documentation series, remember to add them to the relevant (Export) document.

 Test your exports.
 Read the compiled output.
 Broken links, missing context, and ordering issues only reveal themselves in the final artifact.

 Use descriptive names.
-The manifest file name becomes the export folder name.
-Choose names that communicate purpose: API-Reference.md, User-Guide.md, Architecture.md.
+The (Export) file name becomes the export folder name.
+Choose names that communicate purpose: (Export) API Reference.md, (Export) User Guide.md, (Export) Architecture.md.

 Related